boykogr/boykogr/README.md

 ![Banner][banner-img]

 # Hello there!

-## I’m Boyko
+I’m Boyko.

 - I'm an architect, a interior designer and a 3D artist
-- Interested in coding and programming as a full-stack discipline
+- Interested in machine learning, coding and programming as a full-stack discipline
 - Currently learning Machine Learning at Softuni
 - Looking to collaborate on ML, Python and JS